Original PhD Blog

 The key difference is the prefixes for thesis writing and dissertation writing.
 For instance, usually dissertation is prefix with Masters or a respective post graduate degree.
 On the other hand, a thesis is usually prefixed with PhD/MPhil/DPhil.
 It is vital to understand that a dissertation and thesis have differentiated statements.
 A PhD thesis requires a candidate to build a hypothesis, define anticipated results, delineate expectations, conduct a primary research, and utilize an existing theory whereas a Master’s/Post Graduate dissertation requires a candidate to explain an argument or statement based on existing research.

 Another major difference is in the structure of research incorporated in the writings.
 For a thesis, a candidate has to conduct an original research whereas for a dissertation, she/he can use an existing research dataset.
-Moreover, a thesis research is conducted under the guidance of a University guide or supervisors, who help with PhD thesis.
+Moreover, a thesis research is conducted under the guidance of a University guide or supervisors, for PhD thesis assistance.
 The degree of engagement of a supervisor in case of a thesis is relatively more than that of a dissertation.

 According to the Royal Literary Fund, any research writing comprising of around 20,000 words is called a dissertation whereas around 80,000 is called a thesis.
 Similarly, some universities also considered number of pages to differentiate between a dissertation and thesis writing.